 The growing scale and sophistication of cyberthreats makes it increasingly important for public and private sector organizations to collaborate and share cybersecurity data, experts say in a new podcast.

 While the divergent demands of government and private sector have historically made data sharing challenging, the creation of industry consortiums to catalog and share threat intelligence has proven to be a beneficial model, explains Mark Ford, industry sector leader for higher education and Deloitte’s Risk and Financial Advisory Services business.

 Working through the process of information sharing using public-private consortiums has been one way to build trust between private and public sector enterprises, adds Linda Walsh, managing director at Deloitte and cyber risk services leader at Deloitte’s Risk and Financial Advisory.
 That effort has also contributed to efforts to protect the United States’ critical infrastructure.

-Walsh and Ford share examples of how public-private partnerships are improving cybersecurity efforts, along with other insights and recommendations, in this latest episode of the “Cyber Everywhere” podcast series underwritten by Deloitte:
+Walsh and Ford share examples of how public-private partnerships are improving cybersecurity efforts, along with other insights and recommendations, in this latest episode of the “Cyber Everywhere” podcast series, produced by CyberScoop and underwritten by Deloitte:

 Public-private collaboration to improve critical infrastructure security

 “I think every major industry out there now has some sort of consortium, where they get an aggregate of intelligence groups to share information about malware, so they can pivot quickly to patch those vulnerabilities,” says Walsh.

 Walsh says one of the most fruitful examples she sees is the Financial Services Information Sharing and Analysis Center (FS-ISAC).
 “It’s an industry consortium that’s dedicated to reducing cyber risk.
 And not only does it help in the U.S., but it really extends to our global financial critical infrastructure.”